ugurkocde/KQL_Intune/README.md

-# KQL_Intune
+# Endpoint Manager – Creating Dashboards with Azure Log Analytics and KQL

 Table of contents:

 1. Description
-2. Screenshots
+2. Screenshots of the Dashboard
+3. Screenshots of the Query Results
-3. Useful Links
+4. Useful Links

 # 1. Description

-# 2. Screenshots
+# 2. Screenshots of the Dashboard

+# 3. Screenshots

 ## Compliance